Dao-BZ-007/cipherbook/README.md

 | storage    | public            | encrypted    |
 | decryption | never on-chian    | only result  |

+This project demonstrates a privacy-preserving orderbook architecture.

+The Sepolia deployment uses plaintext values for functional demonstration.

+The FHE-enabled version replaces price and amount with encrypted integers using Zama FHEVM, allowing encrypted comparison without revealing values.
 ---

 ## 🧬 System Architecture